 With a responsive design, your site will adjust to every gadget, giving the relevant format and content that fulfills the demand of your clients.
 Your business will just have one site to maintain.
 You will just need to refresh content one time only, allowing you to pay attention to how people devour your content.
 It will also lower your web content management costs and give a higher ROI.

 Get More Visitors

-More than 56% of social media users always stay on mobile devices.
-So sharing links from social networking sites like Twitter, Facebook, YouTube, or Google Plus to your site will mean much more activity of your site from mobile devices.
+More than 56% of social media users stay on mobile devices.
+So sharing links from social networking sites like Twitter, Facebook, YouTube, or Google Plus to your site will mean much more activity to your site from mobile devices.
 If you have a social advertising methodology and need to leverage your social sharing, get responsive.